4 tips for upgrading the audio in your hybrid

 Some extra gear for the ride

 Since this was a company vehicle, we decided that a Brandmotion backup camera was a great idea for safety.
 Its video would show up on the Kenwood's display when the Mariner was in reverse.
-Anthony ran the video cable from the dash location to the back door, and he drilled a new hole behind the license plate to accommodate the camera.
+We ran the video cable from the dash location to the back door and drilled a new hole behind the license plate to accommodate the camera.

 Find the right audio gear for your hybrid

-When you're ready to upgrade your hybrid and add features that the factory setup may not offer, contact one of our Advisors by phone, chat, or email.
+When you're ready to upgrade your hybrid and add features that the factory setup may not offer, contact one of our Advisors.
 They'll be glad to set up a system that sounds great and safely works with your fuel-efficient vehicle.